camarsha/sauce/docs/source/intro.rst

 *sauce* has two approaches to event building that can invoked at will:

 * A simple function to group a set of hits into equal length bins.
 A build window is started by the earliest hit, regardless of channel, and all subsequent hits are grouped to that event.
+This is called "referenceless" event building.

 * A more complex class that creates disjoint build windows from a set of reference timestamps.
+This is called "referenced" event building.

 It requires a mix and match of these event building techniques to cover common use cases.
-The simple approach is often suitable for a single physical detector that is readout through multiple channels (i.e DSSD, Gi Clover, position sensitive detectors).
+The simple approach is often suitable for a single physical detector that is readout through multiple channels (i.e DSSSD or HPGe Clover).
 In *sauce* the simple approach can be invoked on a :code:`Detector` instance:

 .. code-block:: python

-   det.local_events(500) # instance of detector from above, 500 is 500 ns build window.
+   det.build_referenceless_events(500) # instance of detector from above, 500 ns build window.

-After invoking this method, :code:`det` will have two new columns in its DataFrame: "local_event" and "multiplicity".
+After invoking this method, :code:`det` will have two new columns in its DataFrame: "event_my_det" and "multiplicity".
 Now each hit can be associated with an event number (starting from 0) and the multiplicity column tell you how many total hits belong to that event number (i.e fall within the 500 ns build window).

 If you have two separate physical detectors (say a charged particle detector of some kind and a gamma detector), it is often the case that one of those will have a much lower count rate and you wish to find a hit in the other detector only if the lower rate detector has fired.
 The :code:`sauce.EventBuilder` class is built just for this scenario: